MystenLabs/blackjack-sui/setup/README.md

 - initialize your `environmental variables` based on the previous section of the README.md file

 - Two ways to run the intergration tests:
-- A whole scenario:
+  - Run a whole e2e scenario with a single script:
-  1. publish the contracts with: `./publish.sh testnet`
+    1. Publish the contracts with: `./publish.sh testnet`
-  2. run a custom scenario with: `npm run scenario -- request-hit house-hit request-stand stand`
+    2. Run a custom scenario with: `npm run scenario -- request-hit house-hit request-stand stand`
-- run the e2e scenario in multiple steps:
+  - Run the e2e scenario in multiple steps:
     1. publish the contracts with: `./publish.sh testnet`
     2. Run these scripts consecutively to prepare and run a custom game:
        1. `npm run init-house`
        2. `npm run create-counter`
        3. `npm run create-game`
        4. `npm run initial-deal`
        5. `npm run player-hit-request`
        6. `npm run house-hit`
        7. `npm run player-stand-request`
        8. `npm run house-stand`

 ## Npm scripts to generate and run e2e flows